Sakaarr/Trip-Planner-Backend/readme.markdown

 - Polyline route geometry can be visualized using any polyline mapping tool
 - Easily extendable for additional trip features, reporting, or vehicle constraints

----

-**⚠️ Disclaimer**: This application is for educational and planning purposes only.
-Always consult current FMCSA regulations and qualified professionals for actual compliance requirements.